johnnyfivedev/JohnnyFiveCodeStyle/README.md

 ### 2.2.5 Use standard brace style

 Braces go on the same line as the code before them.
 Always use braces even if statement has one line.
-It make code more readable and concise.
+It make code more readable and consistent.

 ```java
 class MyClass {